The agtech investment imperative

 The investment imperative

 Many of the above technological opportunities, and even the latest directives from influential organizations like the United Nations, put the financial onus squarely on farmers.
-As a result, both corporate agriculture technology and equipment majors like Covanta and John Deere are teaming with venture capital firms to develop technologies that can reduce waste and improve yields, which combined lower the environmental footprint and make regulatory compliance more affordable.
+As a result, both agriculture technology and equipment majors like Covanta and John Deere are teaming with venture capital firms to develop technologies that can reduce waste and improve yields, which combined lower the environmental footprint and make regulatory compliance more affordable.
 Our firm, for example, has invested in a combination of technologies that improve yields through gene editing (ZeaKal), digitally optimize water and nutrients with data analytics (CropX), and provide financial insurance for underwriting agronomic technology prescriptions (Growers Edge Financial) could potentially double the profit margin per acre of major staples like soy.
 There are a number of other players in the digital space to note, from Arable, Ceres, and Cropio (acquired by Syngenta) to FarmMobile, FieldIn, Prospera, Taranis (another of our investments), and Terravion.
 Crop and plant science players include Benson Hill Bio and Tropic Biosciences.
 Meanwhile, NGOs like The Gates Foundation fund projects in developing countries to advance tech and management practices improving food sustainability and resilience.

 The good news … and the bad news